ssoualem/GettingCleaningDataProject/README.md

 Project for the "Getting and Cleaning Data" course on Coursera

-## run_analysys.R
+## run_analysis.R
-When sourced this script, processeses the Samsung accelerometer data and generates a tidy data file named "uci_gar_tidy_data.txt".
+When sourced this script, processes the Samsung accelerometer data and generates a tidy data file named "uci_gar_tidy_data.txt".
 The Samsung data needs to be in the working directory and be containted in the original "UCI HAR Dataset" folder.

 ### Tidy data generation steps
 1. Merge training and test data sets